 Initially, doctoral students are guided and advised by their area DGS on matters concerning recommended coursework, research, and academic progress.
 Subsequently, their Advisory Committee, most particularly their Committee Chairperson, assumes these responsibilities.
 Students are expected to play an active role in soliciting faculty members for their Advisory Committee which normally should be constituted by the end of the second semester of study.
-Faculty members so approached elect to serve on the Advisory Committee to the Dean of the Graduate School and the Committee is formally established.
+Faculty members so approached elect to serve on the Advisory Committee at their discretion.
+The program DGS then recommends the composition of the Advisory Committee to the Dean of the Graduate School and the Committee is formally established.
 Any revisions of the Committee, likewise, must be filed in The Graduate School.
 It is the student's responsibility to ensure that the Advisory Committee is formed in a timely manner and that any changes to the committee are filed with the Graduate School as soon as they occur.
 Doctoral degree candidate forms may be found on The Graduate School link below: